sevenstarosta/anki-hide-deck-reviews/README.md

 # anki-hide-deck-reviews
-Anki Desktop addon to hide review / learn counts from homepage
+Anki Desktop addon to hide review / learn counts from homepage.
+Replaces any non-zero review/learn count with "?"